 Moving to a new place is a fresh start to get your life in order again.
 Add these items to your home inventory, file the receipts together for easy reference.
 Update your inventory as you purchase new furniture and throw out the old.
 The next time you move, you won’t need to measure the dimensions of your furniture; you’ve already got them all in a file.

 7. Unpack And Move Things Into Place

 Once everything is accounted for, it’s time to arrange things according to your impeccable taste.
 Go from room to room, shifting the big furniture in place first before organising the small objects.
 It’s a good idea to start with the bedroom first since you’ll probably need a good night’s rest after a long day’s work.
-If it is hard for a headstart with the clutter, reaching out to a professional organiser will help to plan, prioritise and declutter to ease the dilemmas and tension before the move.
+If it is hard for a headstart with the clutter, reaching out to a professional organiser will help you to plan, prioritise and declutter to ease the dilemmas and tension before the move.

 8. Stock Up Your Fridge

 While eating out is a viable option, but you still need to take care of those late night hunger pangs or the sudden onset of munchies.
 Get acquainted with your local supermarket (and other amenities), and you’ll never need to go hungry again.